-A great base is the beginning of any great makeup look, whether you’re rocking a full face or just a few dabs of concealer.
-And while a great skin-care regimen can work wonders for making sure your makeup wears flawlessly throughout the day, primer is the real key to getting your makeup to perform the way it should.
+Face Primer is the beginning of any great makeup look, whether you’re rocking a full beat or just a few dabs of concealer.
+And while a great skincare regimen can work wonders for making sure your makeup wears flawlessly throughout the day, primer is the real key to getting your makeup to perform the way it should.
 If you’re not familiar with makeup primers, let us give you a, um, primer.
-These silky, soft creams and gels are meant to be applied underneath your makeup to guarantee perfect foundation application by filling in fine lines and smoothing out uneven skin texture.
-Plus, they also keep your makeup looking fresh throughout the day.

 Primers are sort of like insurance for your makeup.
 Although they often wear many hats — smoothing, concealing, protecting and prepping — their main roles are to keep your makeup on longer and give your skin a smooth, flawless finish.
-Any fading, bleeding or blotchy behavior that can occur throughout the day can usually be prevented with the use of a little bit of primer under your foundation (just make sure the ingredients play well together!).
+Any fading, bleeding or blotchy behavior that can occur throughout the day can usually be prevented with the use of a little bit of primer under your foundation.
 Better yet, many primers now are also infused with SPF, so they help keep your skin protected from UV rays while lending radiance.

 For application, try a priming brush like the NYX Professional Makeup High Glass Face Primer Brush that can help you evenly distribute the product all over the face.

-Now that your skin looks like it’s been through an Instagram filter IRL, where else should you be using the magical potion that is primer?
-Why, your eyes, of course.
+In addition to a face primer, eye primer is a must in any makeup routine.
 Think about it: What’s worse than creating a perfect masterpiece on your eyes, only to have it crease, fade or smudge just an hour or so later?
 Nothing.
 Eye primer is quick and easy to swipe on and makes a world of difference in the pigment and longevity of your shadow.
 Our pick for an eye primer that creates a crease-free base that dries invisibly is the Urban Decay Original Eyeshadow Primer Potion.

 Types of Face Primers

 Color Correcting PrimersThese rainbow shades erase problems by using the concept of the color wheel — where shades on the opposite side of the wheel cancel each other out — to craftily conceal your complexion issues.
-NYX Professional Makeup Color Correcting Liquid Primer comes in five shades, including green to combat redness, pink to revive a tired complexion and blue to remove sallow tones.
-We also recommend LA Girl Pro Prep HD Color Correcting Face Primer, a lightweight, paraben-free drugstore primer option that’s enriched with vitamin B3.
+We recommend the NYX Professional Makeup Color Correcting Liquid Primer — the green shade is our favorite for reducing the appearance of red tones.

-Anti-Aging PrimersPrimers that are anti-aging have both protective and reparative qualities.
+Anti-Aging PrimersAnti-aging primers have both protective and reparative qualities.
 Many feature SPF to protect against UV damage and other skin-healthy ingredients — like the IT Cosmetics No.50 Serum Anti Aging Collagen Veil Primer— that work to improve skin texture and tone.

-Pore Minimizing PrimersIf you’re sick of your pores dominating your face, try a pore-minimizing formula.
-These oily skin savers, as the name suggests, blur pores to make them less noticeable.
-An added bonus?
+Pore-Minimizing PrimersIf you’re sick of your pores dominating your face, try a pore-minimizing formula.
+These oily skin-savers blur pores to make them less noticeable.
+A bonus?
 They also mattify, so you can get rid of shine and greasiness in one swipe.
 We love the Dermablend Pore Saver Matte Makeup Primer for its lightweight feel and smooth finish and the NYX Professional Makeup Pore Filler Targeted Stick for on-the-go skin blurring.

 For truly oily babes, we recommend a primer that’s downright mattifying, like the Urban Decay All Nighter Face Primer.
 It’s long-wearing and gives skin that blurred, filtered effect.
 We also swear by the IT Cosmetics Your Skin But Better Oil-Free Primer for an ultra-lightweight formula that oily beauty lovers rave about.

 Hydrating PrimersDry, dehydrated skin can make wearing foundation a challenge — it settles into rough patches and gives your complexion a flaky appearance.
-If that sounds like you, try using an ultra-moisturizing primer like the Urban Decay All Nighter Ultra Glow Face Primer.
-This formula combines hyaluronic acid and agave extract for a moisturizing finish that lasts up to 12 hours.
+If that sounds like you, try the YSL Beauty Nu Glow in Balm Primer which hydrates skin with shea butter and vegetable glycerin.
+Plus, it's infused with light-reflecting pearls and potent illuminating rosat extract for instant radiance.